Continual Learning: Forget-free Winning Subnetworks for Video Representations: Winning SubNetworks in Fourier Space

 where $\mathcal{L}(\cdot, \cdot)$ is a classification objective loss such as cross-entropy loss. $\mathcal{D}_s$ for session $s$ is only accessible when learning session $s$.

-Continual learners frequently use over-parameterized deep neural networks to ensure enough capacity for learning future tasks.
-This approach often leads to the discovery of subnetworks that perform as well as or better than the dense network.
-Given the neural network parameters $\bm{\theta}$, the binary attention mask $\bm{m}^*_s$ that describes the optimal subnetwork for session $s$ such that $|\bm{m}^*_s|$ is less than the model capacity $c$ follows as:
+Continual learners frequently use over-parameterized deep neural networks (dense network) to ensure enough capacity for learning future tasks.
+This approach often leads to the discovery of subnetworks that perform as well as, or better than, the dense network.
+Given the neural network parameters $\bm{\theta}$, the binary mask $\bm{m}^*_s$ that describes the optimal subnetwork for session $s$ such that $|\bm{m}^*_s|$ is less than the model capacity $c$, is defined as: